sixfootbeard/pile/README.md

 All syntactic and conceptual similarities with Clojure are intentional as it was the inspiration for this language, however no code was used.

 NB.
-Design, implementation and optimization of the language are still in progress.
-Don't use for anything important.
+This project is still being developed and should currently only be used for evaluation.

 # Feature List